 It is Adelphi policy that all research conducted by faculty, administrators, undergraduate, and graduate students be reviewed by the IRB.
 This includes studies that make use of surveys, interviews, experimental designs that involve human subjects, and any research that involves children or other vulnerable populations such as the incarcerated or mentally impaired.

-The IRB meets monthly except in January, June, and August.
+The IRB meets monthly, with one summer meeting in late June/early July.
 All IRB submissions are required to be submitted no later than the 10th of the month preceding the meeting.
 Please send 15 copies to the Office of Research and Sponsored Programs, Social Work Building, Room 116 and email a complete copy of your protocol to email@example.com.
 The forms can be obtained from the Office of Research and Sponsored Programs, from your faculty representative on the committee, or you can download them.

 - IRB Review Forms (PDF 82KB)